simonwep/pickr/README.md

 * eventPath(evt`:Event`)`:[HTMLElement]` _- A polyfill for the event-path event propery._
 * createFromTemplate(str`:String`) _- See [inline doumentation](https://github.com/Simonwep/pickr/blob/master/src/js/lib/utils.js#L88)._
 * resolveElement(val`:String|HTMLElement`) _- Resolves a `HTMLElement`, supports `>>>` as shadow dom selector._
-* adjustableInputNumbers(el`:InputElement`, mapper`:Function`) _- Creates the possibility to change the numbers in an inputfield via mouse scrolling.
+* adjustableInputNumbers(el`:InputElement`, mapper`:Function`) _- Creates the possibility to change the numbers in an input field via mouse scrolling.
 The mapper function takes three arguments: the matched number, an multiplier and the index of the match._

 Use this utils carefully, it's not for sure that they will stay forever!